JinalRamolia/Altair-Visualization-Demo/README.md

 1. Overview of Altair
   - What is Altair?
   - Installation
-2. Exploring a Real World Problem
+2. Explore more in Altair
-3. Pros and Cons
+3.